smarr/SOMns/docs/dev-setup.md

 SOMns is currently developed with Eclipse.
 While other Java IDEs can also be used, for brevity, we'll focus on Eclipse only.

-At the time of writing, I am using [Eclipse Neon 4.6](https://eclipse.org/downloads/).
+At the time of writing, I am using [Eclipse Oxygen 4.7](https://eclipse.org/downloads/).
 Please also install the **Eclipse Checkstyle Plugin** from the [Eclipse Marketplace](http://eclipse-cs.sourceforge.net/#!/install).

 For development, we also need to setup all Eclipse projects: